angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ### Component child injectors

-For example, when Angular creates a new instance of a component that has `@Component.providers`, it also creates a new _child injector_ for that instance.
+For example, when Angular creates an instance of a component that has `@Component.providers`, it also creates a new _child injector_ for that instance.

-Component injectors are independent of each other and each of them creates its own instances of the component-provided services.
+Component injectors are independent of each other and each of them holds its own instances of the component-provided services.

-When Angular destroys one of these component instances, it also destroys the component's injector and that injector's service instances.
+When Angular disposes of a component instance, it also discards the component's injector and that injector's service instances.

 Thanks to [injector inheritance](hierarchical-dependency-injection),